-Data about the original Automation Engine job is stored in the XMP data of the digital film set.
+Data about the original Automation Engine Job is stored in the XMP data of the digital film set.
+With Job we here mean the Job concept in Automation Engine.

-The job data is stored in the standard Adobe xmpBJ:JobRef element for job tickets.
+The Job information is stored in the standard Adobe element for job tickets xmpBJ:JobRef.
 Additionally an Esko specific element is written that contains Esko specific data.

 Job data is optional.
-It is added only for digital film sets that originate from an Automation Engine job.
-The job data included in a digital film set always refers to the Automation Engine job containing the original production file used to generate the digital film set.
+It is only added to digital film sets that originate from an Automation Engine Job.
+The Job data included in a digital film set always refers to the Automation Engine Job that contains the original production file that was used to generate the digital film set.